 Address: 1711 Dandridge Ave, Knoxville, TN 37915

-The Mabry Hazen House Museum is a historic home in Knoxville, Tennessee, and is listed on the National Register of Historic Places.
+The Mabry Hazen House Museum is a historic home in Knoxville, Tennessee, listed on the National Register of Historic Places.
 The house was built in 1858 and offers a beautiful view of downtown Knoxville, the Smoky Mountains, and the Tennessee River.
-Three generations of the same family lived in the home, which now houses over 2,500 original artifacts, including items from the original Market Square, the Civil War, and other important historical events in Knoxville.
+Three generations of the same family lived in the home, now houses over 2,500 original artifacts, including items from the original Market Square, the Civil War, and other important historical events in Knoxville.

 11. James White Fort